Introduction to Unary Operators in JavaScript

 4. Increment(++)

-The increment is also one type of unary operand which makes use of operators and operands where the operator adds one to its operand and then returns the result as its value.
-Further, this operator can be categorized as two types namely Postfix and Prefix.
-In postfix, the operator comes after the operand thus returning the value before performing any increment.
-In prefix, the operator comes before the operand thus returning the value after prefixing the value.
+The increment is also one type of unary operand that uses operators and operands where the operator adds one to its operand and returns the result as its value.
+Further, this operator can be categorized into two types, namely Postfix and Prefix.
+In postfix, the operator comes after the operand, thus returning the value before performing any increment.
+In prefix, the operator comes before the operand, thus producing the value after prefixing the value.

 Code: